White House considers pumping cash into distressed parts of US economy

 Continue Reading Below

 The administration is weighing a “timely and targeted micro approach,” the director of the Trump administration's National Economic Council, told FOX Business’ Stuart Varney on Friday.
-The money could go towards helping people stranded at home who may lose pay as well as small businesses in specified geographical areas and certain industries.
+The money could go toward helping people stranded at home who may lose pay as well as small businesses in specified geographical areas and certain industries impacted by the outbreak of the new coronavirus.

-“We don’t want to act prematurely, because today’s numbers show that the U.S. economy is in very good shape.”
+He added that the Trump administation is "not looking at big, expensive macro cash rebates, helicopter money from the sky" because "that never works."

-Employment data released just hours before Kudlow's comments showed American employers adding 273,000 workers in February while the jobless rate shrank to 3.5 percent.
+Kudlow says his concern is that commodities, such as gold and and oil, are flashing deflationary signals, but that the White House doesn't want to act prematurely because today's jobs report shows the U.S. economy is "in very good shape."

 CLICK HERE TO READ MORE ON FOX BUSINESS